m-ku66/Enchante-MVP/README.md

 ### Betting/Investing

 On actions that the player can bet/invest on/in, the maximum amount of coins they can bet/invest is 100 and coins can be bet/invested in 4 increments so 25, 50, 75, 100.
-Each increment can be treated as a percentage amount in terms of bonus effects, so if a player bets 100 coins on the card they draw from the draw pile being blue for example, their next attack will do 100% more damage if the guess is correct(double damage) or they'll take 100% more damage from their opponent's next attack if wrong.
+Each increment can be treated as a percentage amount in terms of bonus effects, so if a player bets 100 coins on the card they draw from the draw pile being blue for example, their ego will be boosted by 100% for 4 turns if the guess is correct(double).
 25 coins = 25% and so on.

 For all intents and purposes, special cards don't count as any color or suit.
 So any card can be discarded onto them when applicaple.

 ### Coin Pool

-A pool of coins that starts at 10,000 coins, but can be depleted over the course of a game.
+A pool of coins that starts at 5000 coins, but can be depleted over the course of a game.
 The coin pool cannot be refilled in a game(unless a special card or character skill does it)

 ### Damage Calculation